Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Overview

-The next step is a more abstract description of the structure of intersection graphs of clean directed families of frames in terms of intervals on $\RR$.
-We denote the family of all closed intervals on $\RR$ by $\cgI$.
+The next step is a more abstract description of the structure of intersection graphs of clean directed families of frames in terms of intervals in $\setR$.
+The family of all closed intervals in $\setR$ is denoted by $\cgI$.
 The left and right endpoints of an interval $I$ are denoted by $\leftside(I)$ and $\rightside(I)$, respectively.
-Again, we assume that we are dealing with intervals in general position, that is, the endpoints of all intervals are distinct.
-Intervals $I$ and $J$ \emph{overlap} if $\leftside(I)<\leftside(J)<\rightside(I)<\rightside(J)$ or $\leftside(J)<\leftside(I)<\rightside(J)<\rightside(I)$.
+Two intervals \emph{overlap} if and only if they intersect but neither contains the other.
 The \emph{overlap graph} defined on a family of intervals has an edge for each pair of overlapping intervals.
+Again, we can assume without loss of generality that the intervals representing an overlap graph are in general position, which means that all their endpoints are distinct.
+With this assumption, intervals $I_1$ and $I_2$ overlap if and only if $\leftside(I_1)<\leftside(I_2)<\rightside(I_1)<\rightside(I_2)$ or $\leftside(I_2)<\leftside(I_1)<\rightside(I_2)<\rightside(I_1)$.